parksnrec55/philkkw.github.io/README.md

 # parkergoldsberry.github.io
-This site is for learning HTML5, CSS3, and JavaScript for a web frontend development class.
+This is the website of Peter Goldsberry.